woossi0/suite/docs/usermanual/source/installation/linux/centos/postgis.rst

 Installing PostGIS on CentOS and Red Hat
 ========================================

-The easiest way to install and set up PostGIS is by :ref:`installing the full OpenGeo Suite <installation.linux.suite>`.
+The easiest way to install and set up PostGIS is by :ref:`installing the full OpenGeo Suite <installation.linux.centos.suite>`.
 The OpenGeo Suite comes complete with GeoServer as well as a full geospatial software stack, including utilities, data, and documentation.
 That said, OpenGeo also provides individual packages for installing the components separately.

-This page will describe how to install PostGIS on CentOS 5.
-Earlier versions are not supported at this time.
+This page will describe how to install GeoServer on CentOS 5-6.

 Access the OpenGeo repository
 -----------------------------